skyshine102/FitnessLandscape_SD/README.md

 python ./FitnessLandscape_SD/src/Python/main_all_script.py
 ```

 Note that you need to configurate the path within the code.
+You also need to download the data from the supplementary section of the paper.

 # Table of Contents